havok2905/character-sheet/RUNBOOK.md

 This will also include duplicted nested data.

-- `/var/character-sheet/backups/json/` directory with app permissions to write is required for this job to run.
+- `/var/character-sheet/development/backups/json/` and `/var/character-sheet/production/backups/json/` directories with app permissions to write is required for this job to run.
 - Rake Task: `rake data_dumps:json`, will leverage the folder structure outlined above.
 - Manual Class Usage: `DataDumps::DumpAll.new root_dir: root_dir` will allow for a custom backup path to be provided